gojimmypi/osp/PR_Text.md

 This PR builds on https://github.com/wolfSSL/osp/pull/210, adding support for Visual Studio 2022 Projects for wolfSSL and Realm-core.

-Tested with latest wolfSSL release v5.7.6-stable, [origin Realm-core}(https://github.com/realm/realm-core) commit `a5e87a39`.
+Tested with latest wolfSSL release v5.7.6-stable, [origin Realm-core](https://github.com/realm/realm-core) commit `a5e87a39`.

 I suggest first merging this PR before https://github.com/wolfSSL/osp/pull/228 as some of my changes are included there, but have since been updated.

 ## Getting Started

-From Windows, either `[Windows Key] + S` or just `[Windows Key]` and search for the "Developer Command Prompt for VS 2022".
-Typically "deve" will be enough to find it.
+From Windows, either `[Windows Key] + S` or just `[Windows Key]` and search for the "`Developer Command Prompt for VS 2022`".
+Typically typing `deve` will be enough to find it.
 Click to start.

 From the Developer Command Prompt, create and navigate to a test directory, then copy the `osp_test.bat` file there: